codecentric/cxf-spring-boot-starter/README.md

 This starter is part of the __Community Contributions__ list of the official Spring Boot Starters: https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters (see `SOAP Web Services support with Apache CXF`)

 There´s also an blog post describing this project: [Spring Boot & Apache CXF – SOAP on steroids fueled by cxf-spring-boot-starter](https://blog.codecentric.de/en/2016/10/spring-boot-apache-cxf-spring-boot-starter/)

+The following documentation tries to get you started fast.
+There are also sample projects, if you'd like to see some code instead:

+* [cxf-boot-simple](cxf-spring-boot-starter-samples/cxf-boot-simple): Full example incl.
+Endpoint implementation, Tests, WSDL files with XSD includes, Custom Faults etc. This sample project is also live-deployed on Heroku: https://cxf-boot-simple.herokuapp.com/
+* [cxf-boot-simple-client](cxf-spring-boot-starter-samples/cxf-boot-simple-client): Client example, using the cxf-spring-boot-starter in Client only mode

 ### Initial Setup